 At this point, you may be wondering what this all has to do with your small business.
 After all, many small businesses are not publicly traded, so it’s common to assume D&O insurance does not apply to such small businesses, since they are not exposed to securities class action suits.

-However, an article in Inc. summed it up well: even privately held companies can still have their directors or officers sued.
+However even privately held companies can still have their directors or officers sued.
 The lack of shareholders doesn’t preclude lawsuits.
 In short, if you’re a large enough company to have directors and officers, you’re large enough for directors and officers insurance to apply to you.

 Losses from lawsuits against leadership can also potentially bankrupt a business.
 Foundershield listed costs ranging from $394,000 to $17 million.
 According to Foundershield, even if you don’t have investors, “Competitors can make allegations such as unfair trade practices, tortious interference or fraud allegations that aren’t covered by a general liability policy.”